JoeyyScott/Gamer-Supplies/TESTING.md

             |:--------------:|
             | ![Delete Review Success Screenshot](docs/images/testing/userstories/delete-review-success.png) |

-        + Upon clicking the cancel button the data will be untouched, the modal will close and the user returned to the page they were on.
+        + Upon clicking the cancel button the data will be untouched and the modal will close.

-+ As a **Site Owner/Superuser**, I want to be able to view and manage all the coupon codes.
++ As a **Site Owner/Superuser**, I want to be able to view and manage all coupon codes.
-    + I have included a page (```coupons_manage.html```) for superusers to manage all the existing coupon codes and add new ones.
+    + I have included a page (```coupons_manage.html```) for superusers to manage all the existing coupon codes and the option to add new ones.

         | _Manage Coupons Page_ |
         |:---------------------:|